JasperArends/ConcZID/README.md

-# ConcZID
+# (Weak) concordance measures for zero-inflated data
-Rank based concordance measures for zero-inflated data and their best possible upper and lower bounds
+Concordance measures for zero-inflated data and their best possible upper and lower bounds